 With this exhibition, the Kunstbibliothek, which possesses one of the world’s most significant image and text archives on the history of fashion in the form of the Fashion Image Collection at the Lipperheide Costume Library, is increasing its scholarly research into Berlin’s late 20th century fashion networks.
 The exhibition also marks the transfer of a major portion of Claudia Skoda’s private archives to that collection, making them available to future generations of researchers.

-A special exhibition of the Kunstbibliothek in collaboration with the Kunstgewerbemuseum (Museum of Decorative Arts) – Staatliche Museen zu Berlin, with funding by the Hauptstadtkulturfonds (Capital Culture Fund).
+A special exhibition of the Kunstbibliothek in collaboration with the Kunstgewerbemuseum (Museum of Decorative Arts), Staatliche Museen zu Berlin.